Pix2Fact: When Vision Is Not Enough -- Benchmarking Fine-Grained VQA with Web Verification on High-Resolution Real-World Scenes: Related Work

-Knowledge-intensive tasks have been extensively studied since the emergence of large language models (LLMs)~\cite{gao2023retrieval,tang2024multihoprag,yang2024crag}.
+\textbf{Retrieval Augmented Generation Benchmark for VLM} Knowledge-intensive tasks have been extensively studied since the emergence of large language models (LLMs)~\cite{gao2023retrieval,tang2024multihoprag,yang2024crag}.
 Recent benchmarks and methods have begun integrating retrieval with vision-language tasks.
 VLR-Bench~\cite{lim2025vlr} contributes a multilingual retrieval evaluation setup, BOK-VQA~\cite{kim2024bok} introduces a large-scale knowledge-grounded V$(Q,A)$dataset with structured knowledge injection, and EchoSight~\cite{yan-xie-2024-echosight} validates an effective image-to-knowledge retrieval framework.
 Their core strengths lie in explicitly linking visual questions to external knowledge.
-However, a key shared limitation is their reliance on simplified settings, such as closed-domain retrieval, single-hop reasoning, or coarse visual analysis, which fails to address the need for models that jointly perform fine-grained visual understanding, open-world knowledge retrieval, and multi-step reasoning.
+However, a key shared limitation is their reliance on simplified settings, such as closed-domain retrieval or coarse visual analysis, which fails to address the need for models that jointly perform fine-grained visual understanding and open-world knowledge retrieval.